Who is Vicki Lau?

 In September 2021, Vicki was officially approved for the EB-2 National Interest Waiver, a benefit granted to individuals who have exceptional ability and whose work would be of tremendous benefit to the nation of the United States.

 Globe-trotting Advocacy for Tech/VFX/VR

-Vicki has been invited to and is slated to appear at several virtual conferences/events worldwide for the remainder of 2021, making her mark globally as follows:
+Vicki has been invited to and is slated to appear at several virtual conferences/events worldwide for the remainder of 2021 (and upcoming year), making her mark globally as follows:

 - TechTogether Boston 2021, USA (September) as a mentor/speaker/panelist

 - VFX Summit 2021, India (November) as a speaker/panelist